Baby sleep training is taboo.

 Pick Up / Put Down: To me, considered the gentlest of methods.
 It can be used in combination with a “no-cry” solution or you can wait a period of time between intervals.
 Essentially, you are picking your baby up.
 Calming (hopefully) and then putting your baby back down to give him the opportunity to fall asleep by himself.

 The Chair Method: This is considered another “gentler” method.
 Although this one doesn’t necessarily get your baby to not cry, it can help you be with your baby the entire time they are learning to fall asleep independently (also known as fading).
 Your presence “through sitting in the chair”, moves away from your baby as she learns to fall asleep independently.
-This is an approach I recommend for an older baby (approx 12 months) through preschooler, but it can often be difficult when used with a younger baby.
+This is an approach I recommend for an older baby (around 12 months) through preschooler, but it can often be difficult when used with a younger baby.

 Controlled Comforting: This method is also known as the Ferber method (thank you Dr. Ferber and his book).
 Over set intervals of time, you go back in and comfort your baby.
-I suggest that you can shush, pat, touch and use comforting words, but you do it for only 1 minute and your goal is not to calm your baby down.
+I suggest that you can shush, pat, touch and use comforting words.
+But you do it for only 1 minute and your goal is not to calm your baby down.
 Your goal is to reassure your baby (and yourself).

 Extinction: This is what I consider as “cry-it-out”.
 You choose not to respond to your child when they are learning this important skill.